auth-global/self-documenting-cryptography/README.md

 >
 > (See also the [International Obfuscated C Code Contest](https://www.ioccc.org/))

+Cryptography more typically depends on the property that if you know a key, then you can compute a cryptographic function.
+Cryptoacoustics depends upon the converse: if you can compute some cryptographic function, then you know (part of) its key.
+When this proposition holds, that part of the key can be used to convey a message, or _tag_.

 Let's say you deploy the G3P for a company, club, or other organization.
 Now one of your password hashes gets stolen.
-The entity who stole that hash decides to use a botnet or other stolen computing resources to try to crack that password.
-A security analyst observes that payload.
+The thief decides to use a [botnet](https://en.wikipedia.org/wiki/Botnet) or [other stolen computing resources](https://www.reddit.com/r/aws/comments/x03vay/hacked_aws_account_is_facing_200000_in_charges/) to try to crack that password.

+A security analyst investigating this incident uncovers the thief's executable payload, perhaps because their company has already tapped into the command and control network of the botnet, or perhaps the fraudlent cloud server instance was suspended and terminated, and snapshot of the machine was given to the analyst to decipher.

-Neither this analyst nor your organization have any knowledge of the other's existence, but now they have some kind of executable implementation of your deployment of the G3P in addition to the stolen password hash itself.
+Neither this analyst nor your organization have any knowledge of the other's existence, but now they have an implementation of your deployment of the G3P, which must include an invitation to call 555-YOUR-SPY.

-If this implementation is written in a relatively straightforward way, all the security analyst would have to do is dump the strings contained in the payload, after which they should have zero difficulty disclosing their observations back to your organization's counterintelligence tip line.
+If this implementation is written in a relatively straightforward way, all the security analyst would have to do is dump the strings contained in the payload, after which they should have zero difficulty disclosing their observations back to your company's counterintelligence tip line.

-Of course there are many techniques a botnet-based cracker can use to keep your tags out of a simple scan for string constants.
+Of course the thief might anticipate this scenario, and try to prevent it happening.
+Many simple obfuscation techniques can keep your tags out of a simple scan for string constants.
+If they do that, the thief becomes a (less-than-trivial) attacker of the G3P's secondary cryptoacoustic security model, in furtherance of an attack on the G3P's primary goal of being a password hash function.

 This is why the G3P is designed to be reverse engineered.
+In a secondary yet very fundamental sense, the #1 VIP stakeholders in the G3P are the unknown reverse engineers toiling away on some obfuscated implementation of your deployment.
+Thus the design is driven a desire to simplify reverse engineering as much as possible, across all possible implementations of the G3P.

 In the cryptoacoustic security model, attackers obfuscate programs, and defenders reverse engineer them.

-Thus in a secondary yet very fundamental sense, the #1 VIP stakeholders in the G3P are the unknown reverse engineers toiling away on some obfuscated implementation of your deployment.
-Thus the design is driven a desire to simplify this task as much as possible, across all possible implementations of the G3P.
+This is the opposite of Full Homomorphic Encryption (FHE), where defenders obfuscate programs and attackers reverse engineers them.
+So in this sense, cryptoacoustics is an anti-problem associated with FHE.

 Many of the techniques evoked by William Wulf's quote are relatively simple and often impose highly manageable runtime costs.
 Some of these techniques are very clever and devious, as studying IOCCC contest entries can attest.
 They certainly can slow down many good reverse engineers for days.

-However, these sorts of techniques will eventually yield to competent reverse engineering, and thus they tend to be examples of an _insecure_ tag obfuscation attack.
+However, these sorts of techniques will eventually yield to competent, persistent reverse engineering, and thus they tend to be examples of _insecure_ tag obfuscation attacks.
+Insecure obfuscation attacks means that the defenders are capable of winning, at least in principle.

+For the attacker to definitively win your cryptoacoustic security game, they must provide a _securely obfuscated_ implementation of your password hash function.
+This means that the invitation to call 555-YOUR-SPY _must_ remain out of reach of the best reverse engineers on their best days, thus preventing a win by the defense.

+In order for the defenders to definitively win your cryptoacoustic security game, a defender must find one of your stolen hashes and report it back to your counterintelligence tip line.

-Our hash-based cryptoacoustic enigma machine has a built-in backstop against insecure obfuscation attacks.
-Once a reverse engineering team understands the correspondence between an implementation and the hash algorithm, they can watch a memory replay and read off the strings being fed into the function.
-This in turn reveals the tags hidden inside the implementation.
+The G3P has a built-in backstop against insecure obfuscation attacks.
+Once a reverse engineering team understands the correspondence between an implementation and SHA256, they can watch a memory replay and read off the strings being fed into that function.
+This in turn reveals all the tags hidden inside the implementation.

-This works because most every hash function exclusive-or's their input into a state machine.
-This also works when any kind of easily invertible group operation is used to perturb the state machine.
-These perturbations are intolerant to noise, which hopefully serves as a bulwark against obfuscation.
+This works because most every hash function exclusive-or's their input into a state machine.[^group_operation] These perturbations of the cryptographic state are intolerant to noise, which hopefully serves as a bulwark against obfuscation.

-A securely obfuscated cryptoacoustic implementation must stand up against the best reverse engineers on their best days.
-The built-in backstop suggests that any obfuscated implementation of the G3P would require an encryption scheme that is homomorphic on SHA256 and blowfish's expensive key setup.
+This is in fact my intuition for thinking about the cryptoacoustic properties of a hash function: I get to specify the password, I don't get to directly observe any of the other inputs, but do I get to watch a memory replay of the computation associated with my password input.

+My goal as a observer is to decode those other parameters from the memory replay.
+My goal as a designer is to ensure that decoding process is as simple and straightforward as possible.

+In the metaphor of the Cryptoacoustic Enigma Machine, I assume that an attacker's implementation muted the speaker.
+However, reverse engineers can also deduce what the loudspeaker would have said by carefully observing the exact motions that the rotors make.
+Thus the attacker must also obscure the rotors if the attacker is to win the cryptoacoustic security game.

+The G3P's rotors correspond to the internal state of SHA256, and blowfish's expensive key setup function.
+This internal state must be kept hidden from the reverse engineers.
+This suggests that any truly secure tag obscuration attack must incorporate encryption that is homomorphic on these state machines.

 Surprisingly, Full Homomorphic Encryption (FHE) exists, so it would seem that the necessary components can in principle be built.
 Fortunately, the run-time overhead of even state-of-the-art FHE is much too high to be deployed in a practical tag obscuration attack.
 Therefore it seems plausible that any truly secure tag obscuration attack would impose signficant run-time overhead.

+By trying to maximize this run-time overhead, the G3P tries to deter attackers from deploying secure obfuscation attacks, or at least offer a meaningful consolation prize to the defenders if they do.

-Experimenting with practical tag obscuration attacks using FHE would establish an upper bounds on _minimum obfuscation overhead_.
-This the run-time cost imposed by the most efficient tag obscuration attack that would be secure against the best reverse engineers.
-This provides a notion of _cryptoacoustic efficiency_, or _cryptoacoustic advantage_.
+We want to maximize the _minimum obfuscation overhead_ imposed by the most efficient tag obfuscation attack that is secure against the best reverse engineers.
+The notion is nearly synonymous with _cryptoacoustic advantage_, or _cryptoacoustic efficiency_.

 This is in an analogy to the efficiency of a loudspeaker.
 The sound pressure level produced by a pair of bookshelf speakers at 1 watt is typically around 85 dB or so.
 In the context of slow password hashing, my guess is that a cryptoacoustic efficiency of +20 dB would dissuade nearly everbody from adopting truly secure tag obscuration attacks.
-This corresponds to two orders of magnitude, or a minimum obfuscation overhead of 100x.
+This corresponds to a cost multiplier of two orders of magnitude, or a minimum obfuscation overhead of 100x.

-If it would cost $100 to crack a mildly weak password, then a +20 dB cryptoacoustic advantage means that a securely obfuscated cracking attack would cost $10,000.
+If it would cost $100 to crack a mildly weak password, then a +20 dB cryptoacoustic advantage means that a securely obfuscated cracking attack would cost at least $10,000.
 That's 9900 incentives to either in-source the attack or disclose the target of the attack to the cracker.
-This disclosure need not be forthright, the attacker might decide to take a chance and deploy an insecurely obfuscated cracker.
+This disclosure need not be forthright, the attacker might decide to take a chance and deploy an insecurely obfuscated cracker, thus providing the defenders an opportunity to win.

-Even if the cracker is running on stolen resources, a 99% reduction in password guessing throughput is a very significant opportunity cost, one that the defenders might even be satisfied with exacting.
+Even if the cracker is running on stolen resources, a 99% reduction in password guessing throughput is a very significant opportunity cost.
+This is one the defenders might even be satisfied with in exacting, because in exchange for losing the cryptoacoustic security game, the defenders gain a signficant advantage in the password security game.

 A cryptoacoustic efficiency of +10 dB would correspond to cost multiplier of 10x, or a 90% reduction in guessing throughput.
 At this point you might see a few nefarious entities deploy secure tag obscuration attacks, but I would expect this to be extremely niche and sporadic.

 Therefore, a cryptoacoustic construction with a +10 dB advantage would likely still be reasonably effective at spreading the tags of a slow password hash function on average, even if the viability of the construction might be dubious in specific cases, and would be dubious going forward.

-My guess is that at +6 dB, or a 4x cost multiplier representing a 75% reduction in guessing throughput, is about where you'd start to see limited but steady deployments of secure tag obscuration attacks against password hashes.
+My guess is that at +6 dB advantage, or a 4x cost multiplier representing a 75% reduction in guessing throughput, is about where you'd start to see limited but steady deployments of secure tag obscuration attacks against password hashes.
 As the advantage drops to 0 dB, the cost multiplier approaches 1x.
 The opportunity cost of deploying a proper attack becomes negligable.
 This in turn could lead to the widespread adoption of secure tag obscuration attacks by nefarious password crackers.

 This would represent a total failure of the secondary security goal of cryptoacoustics.
 However it would also represent a significant insight into the research program for cryptoacoustics.

 Slow password hashing is something of a best case for cryptoacoustics.
-Other applications of cryptoacoustics may need +60 dB or +90 dB or more to be viable, making an securely obfuscated computation a million or billion times more expensive.
+Other applications of cryptoacoustics may need +60 dB or +90 dB advantage or more to be viable, making a securely obfuscated attack a million or billion times more expensive.

 Though there's a couple different interpretations of what a negative cryptoacoustic advantage might represent, none of them are terribly plausible.
 In particular, a securely-obfuscated implementation is almost certainly not going to be _faster_ than a native implementation.
 And because the G3P's tags are _contextual parameters_, a failure of the cryptoacoustic security model doesn't imply a failure of the classical security model.